mahim2025-lab/abc-dashboard/README.md

 ---

 *Prepared as part of the M.Sc.
-Data Science Project at IIM Calcutta — “KPI-Based Corporate Performance Forecasting Dashboard.”*
+Data Science Project at SSODL — “KPI-Based Corporate Performance Forecasting Dashboard.”*